jhoover4/social-team-builder/README.md

 also list the positions they need filled for that job with a brief description of what the position will be responsible for.
 Users should be able to find a project and ask to join it.
 If you're a project owner, you can approve or deny the person asking to join.

+## Running Locally

+To view locally, create a new virtual environment, clone the repo and install the requirements with `pip install -r requirements.txt`.

+To create your database, run `python manage.py migrate` and then `python manage.py loaddata initial_data.json` to pre-populate the database.

+You can then start the app with `python manage.py runserver`.